-For the 2013 fiscal year, the Company's non-executive Directors received the following amounts:
+For the 2017 fiscal year, the Company's non-executive Directors received the following amounts:

-- \$70,000 per year for service as a Director. - \$28,000 per year for service as chairman of the Board. - \$15,000 per year for service as vice-chairman of the Board. - \$10,000 per year for service as chairperson of the Audit Committee. - \$5,000 per year for service as chairperson of the Compensation Committee. - \$5,000 per year for service as chairperson of the Nominating & Governance Committee. - A grant of restricted stock having a fair value of \$30,000.
+- \$70,000 per year for service as a Director. - \$28,000 per year for service as chairman of the Board. - \bullet \$10,000 per year for service as chairperson of the Audit Committee. - \bullet \$5,000 per year for service as chairperson of the Compensation Committee. - \$5,000 per year for service as chairperson of the Nominating & Governance Committee. - \$5,000 per year for service as chairperson of the Risk Committee. - A grant of \$30,000 to purchase restricted stock at a 25% discount to the market value.

-The compensation to be paid to the Company's non-executive Directors for the 2014 fiscal year is expected to be the same as for 2013.
+The compensation to be paid to the Company's non-executive Directors for the 2018 fiscal year is expected to be the same as for 2017.

 No Director who serves as an employee of the Company receives compensation for services rendered as a Director.
-Mr. Anderson, who served as a consultant to the Company in 2013, did not receive compensation for services rendered as a Director in 2013.